LICENSE#: CCC1335003 | CGC1539879

 Protecting your roof means factoring in your region’s climate.
 Across our 17-state service area, we see very different threats depending on the zone.

-In the Midwest, heavy snow and freeze-thaw cycles lead to ice dams.
+In the Midwest, heavy snow and freeze-thaw cycles lead to ice dams, a phenomenon explained in detail by University extension building science programs on ice dam prevention.
 These force water back under shingles and into your attic.
 We recommend heat tape, improved attic ventilation, and ice dam barriers in these areas.

 On the Gulf Coast and Southeast, intense UV and hurricane-force winds dominate.
 UV rays can break down roof materials faster, so annually checking for cracking or curling is a must.
-Consider UV-resistant roof coatings that shield your surface and extend its service life.
+Consider UV-resistant roof coatings that shield your surface and extend its service life, as supported by U.S. Department of Energy guidance on cool roof systems.

 Desert and southwest regions face similar heat-related risks, with added dry conditions that cause materials to split.
 High-elevation zones grapple with high winds and hail.